 A new outburst from Terzan 5 was detected on 2015 March, 13 (Altamirano et al., 2015).
 It was associated to EXO 1745-248 based on the coincidence between its position (Heinke et al., 2006) and the location of the X-ray source observed by Swift XRT (Linares et al., 2015) and of the radio counterpart detected by the Karl G. Jansky Very Large Array (VLA; Tremou et al., 2015), with an accuracy of 2.2 and 0.4 arcsec, respectively.
-The outburst lasted $\approx 100$ d and attained a peak X-ray luminosity of $10^{38}$ erg s-1, roughly a month into the outburst (Tetarenko et al., 2016).
+The outburst lasted ≈ 100 d and attained a peak X-ray luminosity of 10^{38} erg s-1, roughly a month into the outburst (Tetarenko et al., 2016).
 The source performed a transition from a hard state (characterized by an X-ray spectrum described by a power law with photon index ranging from 0.9 to 1.3) to a soft state (in which the spectrum was thermal with temperature of $\approx 2-3$ keV) a few days before reaching the peak flux (Yan et al., 2015).
 The source transitioned back to the hard state close to the end of the outburst.
-Tetarenko et al. (2016) showed that throughout the outburst the radio and X-ray luminosity correlated as $L_R \propto L_X^{\beta}$ with $\beta = 1.68^{+0.10}{-0.09}$ , indicating a link between the compact jet traced by the radio emission and the accretion flow traced by the X-ray output.
+Tetarenko et al. (2016) showed that throughout the outburst the radio and X-ray luminosity correlated as $L_R \propto L_X^{\beta}$ with $\beta = 1.68^{+0.10}{-0.09}$, indicating a link between the compact jet traced by the radio emission and the accretion flow traced by the X-ray output.
 The optical counterpart was identified by Ferraro et al. (2015), who detected the optical brightening associated to the outburst onset in Hubble Space Telescope images; the location of the companion star in the color-magnitude diagram of Terzan 5 is consistent with the main sequence turn-off.
 We stress that the HST study suggests that EXO 1745-248 is in an early phase of accretion stage with the donor expanding and filling its roche lobe thus representing a prenatal stage of a millisec pulsar binary.
-This would make more interesting the study of this source as well as linking what we stated above regarding MSP and AXP binaries
+This would make more interesting the study of this source as well as linking what we stated above regarding MSP and AXP binaries during its 2015 outburst to spectroscopically confirm the hard-to-soft spectral state transition displayed by EXO 1745-248 around 57131 MJD (as previously reported by Tetarenko et al., 2016).
+We stress out that this transition was observed by Swift.
+In order to understand the physical properties of this state, we performed an observation with XMM-Newton allowing more sensitive and higher resolution data.
+We focus in Sec.
+6.5 on the shape of the X-ray spectrum and in Sec.
+6.6 on the properties of the temporal variability, while an analysis of the X-ray bursts observed during the considered observations is presented in Sec.
+6.7.

-Here we present an analysis of the X-ray properties of EXO 1745-248, based on an XMM-Newton observation performed $\approx 10$ days into the 2015 outburst, when the source was in the hard state.
+Here we present an analysis of the X-ray properties of EXO 1745-248, based on an XMM-Newton observation performed ≈ 10 days into the 2015 outburst, when the source was in the hard state.

-The main goal of this observation is to observe at a better statistics the region of spectrum around the iron line.
+The main goal of this proposal is to observe at a better statistics the region of spectum around the iron line.
 Then adding the broad-band coverage allowed by INTEGRAL observations, we are able to study the possible associated reflection features and give a definite answer on the origin of the iron line.
-We also make use of additional monitoring observations of the source carried out with
+We also make use of additional monitoring observations of the source carried out with INTEGRAL